Azure-Samples/active-directory-cordova-graphapi/README.md

 ### Step 1: Register the sample with your Azure Active Directory tenant

 To use this sample you will need a Microsoft Azure Active Directory Tenant.
-If you're not sure what a tenant is or how you would get one, read [What is a Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
+If you're not sure what a tenant is or how you would get one, read [What is a Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/).
 These docs should get you started on your way to using Azure AD.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.